cpvalente/ontime/README.md

 Ontime can be started by downloading the latest release for your platform. \
 Alternatively you can also use the docker image, available at [Docker Hub](https://hub.docker.com/r/getontime/ontime)

-Once installed and running, Ontime starts a server in the local machine which maintains the entire application data.

-Any device in the network has access to the data.
+Once installed and running, any device in the network has access to Ontime.

+Ontime provides different screens which allow for different types of interactions with the data.
+These are called views. \
+Each view in Ontime focuses on empowering a specific role or achieving a particular task.

-You can access the different screens of the interface by reaching the ontime server, in your browser, at (_default port 4001_) `http://localhost:4001` or `http://192.168.1.3:4001`
+You can access the different views by reaching the ontime server, in your browser, at (_default port 4001_) `http://localhost:4001` or `http://192.168.1.3:4001`

 ```
 For the backstage views